wilofice/genereux.github.io/coding/algorithms/_posts/2021-12-05-time-complexity.md

 Often the time complexity of an algorithm may depends on many constraints.
 That can happen when the input size is multidimensional like a 2D or 3D array .
 Or it may be because the algorithm depends on different inputs with different constraints.
-In that case, the time complexity is function of the independants variables that caracterizes the input.
+In that case, the time complexity is function of the independants variables that caracterize the input.
 For instance, the following code has a time complexity of O(mn).
 ~~~c++
 for (int i = 1; i <= n; i++) {